kvalle/grinder-workshop/README.md

 Sometimes, you don't want to write all your tests by hand, you just want to simulate a user clicking through some pages in a browser.
 Grinder has support for this; by using the [Grinder TCPProxy](http://grinder.sourceforge.net/g3/tcpproxy.html) you can record a web-browsing-session and replay it using Grinder afterward.
 This technique will also generate a script which you can later modify (this is something you almost certainly would want to do!).

+### How-to

 Do the following tasks to record a simple web page:

-1. Start the proxy server by running the script ./startProxy.sh ..
+1. Start the proxy server by running the script `./startProxy.sh` ..
 This will start a simple console that lets you input comments, and stop the proxy cleanly
 2. Configure your browser to send traffic through the proxy (read more [here](http://grinder.sourceforge.net/g3/tcpproxy.html) )
 3. Go to a simple web page (we recommend starting with http://grinder.espenhh.com/simple/ ).
 If you go to a complex page, the generated script will be crazy long
 4. After the page have loaded in the browser, click "stop" in the simple console window
-5. Inspect the script generated: it's located at proxy/proxygeneratedscript.sh
+5. Inspect the script generated: it's located at `proxy/proxygeneratedscript.sh`
-6. Try running the script: ./startAgent.sh proxy/proxygeneratedscript.sh
+6. Try running the script: `./startAgent.sh proxy/proxygeneratedscript.sh`
 7. Check the log, try modifying the script, experiment.
 You can start by removing all the sleep statements in the script.
 Then try it on a more complicated page.
 Have fun =)